top of page

 • Minimal, Calm Interface - Neutral tones, rounded UI elements, and micro-interactions that create a warm brand presence.

-My Design Process
+My Design

 Long Wait Times: Users frustrated by long queues during morning rush